Everything You Wanted to Know About the AICP Commission

-There are six standing committees: Executive, Nominating, Ethics, National Membership Standards, College of Fellows, and Exam.
-The President of AICP also can appoint short-term task forces to accomplish specific goals, such as the AICP Student Projects Awards Jury and the Community Assistance Team Task Force.
+There are seven standing committees: Executive, Nominating, Ethics, National Membership Standards, College of Fellows, Exam, and Community Planning Assistance Services and Outreach.
+The President of AICP also can appoint short-term task forces to accomplish specific goals, such as the AICP Student Projects Awards Jury.

 What important issues does the Commission work on?

 In recent years the Commission has worked to establish the Certification Maintenance program and expand professional development opportunities through Planners Training Service and the AICP audio/web conference series.
 Other projects include revising the AICP Examination and the AICP Code of Ethics and offering pro bono opportunities through the Community Assistance Program.